Feasible Policy Iteration for Safe Reinforcement Learning: Experiments

 \section{Experiments}

-We seek to answer the following questions through our experiments: \begin{enumerate} \item Can our proposed FPI framework achieve monotonic feasible region expansion and performance improvement, and eventually converge to the maximum feasible region? \item Compared with those direct algorithms based on the method of Lagrange multipliers and the trust region method, does FPI-SAC demonstrate a more stable during-training performance? \item Does FPI-SAC outperform existing algorithms, including both direct and indirect ones, in terms of both safety and optimality? \end{enumerate}
+We aim to answer the following two questions through our experiments: \begin{enumerate} \item Does FPI outperform existing safe RL algorithms in terms of safety and optimality? \item Does FPI achieve monotonic feasible region expansion and monotonic value function improvement, and eventually converge to the maximum feasible region and optimal value function? \end{enumerate}

-With regard to (\ref{question 1}), we test our proposed method on four classic control tasks where the dynamics are simple and known, and thus the ground-truth maximum feasible regions are available.
-To answer (\ref{question 2}) and (\ref{question 3}), we compare our proposed algorithm with a variety of other algorithms on four high-dimensional robot navigation tasks in Safety Gym \cite{ray2019benchmarking}, which are much more complicated and challenging.
+To answer Question \ref{question 1}, we perform extensive experiments on twelve safe RL environments, including grid world tasks, classic control tasks, and high-dimensional robot navigation tasks.
+To answer Question \ref{question 2}, we visualize the feasible region and state-value function during training process to check monotonicity, and we also compare the final feasible regions with the maximum ones and the final reward performance with that of an optimal controller to check optimality.